awslabs/ratex/docs/Add-Operator.md

 }
 ```

-# Contribute your operators
+# Contribute Your Operators

 If you would like to commit/contribute, please run formatters to properly format your code (GitHub jobs will fail without).
 Run the following commands under root directory.
 <br>
-`bash scripts/lint/git-clang-format.sh -i upstream/main` This auto-format the cpp files
+`bash scripts/lint/git-clang-format.sh -i upstream/main` This auto-formats the cpp files.
 <br>
-`bash scripts/lint/git-black.sh -i upstream/main` This auto-format the cpp files
+`bash scripts/lint/git-black.sh -i upstream/main` This auto-formats the Python files.
 <br>
-`bash scripts/lint/check-lint.sh` This checks more python syntax, fix if you see any warning
+`bash scripts/lint/check-lint.sh` This checks more python syntax, fix if you see any warning.
 <br>